vivek3210/FinalProject2261/README.md

 - From win/lose to start: press start

 ## What is done
+- Art for states (all except main game) are done.
+I haven't gotten to that because I was troubleshooting the parallax background for 8+ hours.
+- Objective for game
-- Attack is done.
-Enemy chasing is (kinda) working.
+- Enemy chasing
+- Food
+- Sprite Pal Modification
+- Audio

 ## What needs to be added
-- Food
+- new tileset + map

 ## Bugs
-- I need to figure out what is wrong with the enemy chasing and floating point.
-Can't for the life of me get that to work.
-Will contact TA for that.
+- tilemap pal modification is a bit wonky, doesnt show up where i need it to.

+## How to Play
+- smack the enemy and break the princesses cage (A button) to save her.